 - SEP IRA

-As long as what you invest in does not fall into these categories, you should be able to invest in it through your solo 401k.
+As long as your investment doesn’t fall into a prohibited category, it’s typically allowed.
 If you have any questions or concerns, you can always reach out to your plan provider to double check.

 - Individual stocks of companies